fluidecho/kurunt/README.md

 You can visualize your data from within the [web admin](http://localhost:8888) 'stream' report (requires socket.io to be installed > npm install socket.io).
 See the messages live as they come in, pause/play messages for analysing.

 #### Why do all of this?
-The simple answer is because there is a limit to how much 'processing' a single Node.js process can do.
+The Simplest answer is for efficiency.
+There is a limit to how much 'processing' a single Node.js process can do.
 You'll eventually need more processes and to be fault-tolerant more machines.
-Answer: efficiency.

 ## Performance